By MIKE BARTLETT

 25 and under

 £5 tickets will be available to those age 25 and under for performances on Mon 3 Feb, Tue 4 Feb, Mon 10 Feb, Tue 11 Feb, Mon 17 Feb & Tue 18 Feb.
 Enter the promo code 25UNDER to access.
-Tickets go on sale Fri 13 Dec at 5pm.
 For more information click here.

 Please note there is no level access in the stalls for Albion.
 Audiences sitting in Stalls Right will need to enter the auditorium by the outside doors which includes using stairs.
 If you have any questions please contact the Box Office on 020 7359 4404.

-This production includes strobe lighting.
+This production includes strobe lighting, features real plants and flowers and the smoking of real cigarettes.
 Read more about our production guidance and warnings or contact Box Office if you have specific concerns.

 By Mike Bartlett